-Maybe you’re about to take the ACT for the first time, or maybe you’re planning to retake the ACT.
+Maybe you’re about to take the ACT test for the first time, or maybe you’re planning to retake the ACT.
 No matter what your situation, I bet you’re considering a question that comes up in every test taker’s life: How many times should I take the ACT?

 Good question.
 Here’s the answer: